EazyServer/Vue-Bootstrap-Datetime-Picker/README.md

 # Vue Bootstrap Datetime Picker

-> Uses the magical power of VueJS v2 and beauty of Twitter Bootstraps to create a powerful Datetime picker, Finally!!
+> Uses the magical power of VueJS v2 and beauty of Twitter Bootstraps to create a powerful Datetime picker using Vue `v-model`, Finally!!
 See the [Demo site](https://eazyserver.github.io/Vue-Bootstrap-Datetime-Picker/).

 ![Demo Vue Bootstrap Datetime picker](https://raw.githubusercontent.com/EazyServer/Vue-Bootstrap-Datetime-Picker/master/src/assets/vue-bootstrap-datetime-picker.png)

 This package only uses bootstrap ``CSS``, NO ``bootstrap.js`` or ``jquery.js`` is needed for this project.
 Its purely Vue2 implementation.

+The `DatetimePicker` uses the powerful `v-model` ([see here](https://vuejs.org/v2/guide/forms.html#Text))  to read and set Datetime.
+So no events firing is needed, basically it's Plug & Play.

 ## Install vue-bootstrap-DatetimePicker #